 Viral haemorrhagic fever (VHF) is an extremely infectious and life threatening disease caused by four families of viruses.
 Some of the more well known of these viruses are Ebola, Lassa, Marburg and Crimean-Congo virus.
 Infections are generally limited to Africa, Central Asia, Eastern Europe, India, the Middle East and Northwest China.

-The viruses are transmitted by body fluids such as saliva, urine and blood.
+The viruses are transmitted by body fluids such as saliva, urine, semen and blood.
 Infection of humans can be caused by bites from infected insects and animals.
 The onset of symptoms is sudden and dramatic, and the death rate for VHF can be as high as 90 per cent.

 One major symptom is bleeding (haemorrhage).
 There is no cure or vaccination.
 Antiviral medications may help, but treatment is generally limited to alleviating some of the symptoms.